digital-wellbeing/pws-data/README.md

   - Our scripts load the raw data from here and place it to `data/`
 - `data/`
   - The processed anonymous datasets -- openly available

+The data are openly available under the [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).

 # Data description